azurecitadel/azurecitadel/content/vm/bastion.md

 ## Create resources

-You will need [Terraform](https://www.terraform.io/downloads).
-Note that this section may be run from the [Cloud Shell](https://shell.azure.com).
+Note that this section may be run from the [Cloud Shell](https://shell.azure.com), but we recommend that you [setup](https://azurecitadel.com/setup) and use your own bash environment.

 1. Clone the repo